mohashyne/SOC-Analyst-MyDFIR/README.md

 This repository outlines the architecture for building and deploying servers tailored to a Security Operations Center (SOC) analyst's needs...

-This repository outlines the architecture for building and deploying servers tailored to a **Security Operations Center (SOC) analyst's** needs using **VULTR cloud provider**.
+This brranch outlines the architecture for building and deploying servers tailored to a **Security Operations Center (SOC) analyst's** needs using **VULTR cloud provider**.
 The goal of this challenge is to design, implement, and connect six servers to create a secure and monitored environment for analyzing threats, tracking logs, and managing security operations.

-## 🛡️ Project Overview
+## 🛡️ Overview

 The architecture includes six critical servers for SOC operations: